 3. Be Strategic With Carbs

 By now we know completely cutting out any food group is a nutritional no-no and rarely does the body good.
-In fact, healthy, complex carbohydrates are essential for our bodies to function at their peak and reap the best, fat-burning results as they break down to produce glucose.
+In fact, healthy, complex carbohydrates (from unprocessed, plant-based foods) are essential for our energy output as they break down to produce glucose .

 "This glucose is moved around the body to create fuel for muscles, brain, and other essential biological functions," Kingsbury explains.
 That being said, he also told Healthista keeping each meal ratio to about 20% carbohydrates might help boost metabolism and increase fat burn.